GlossaryA B C D E F G H I L M N O P Q R S T U V W Z

 Agency security management personnel

 Employees who are responsible for the day-to-day protective security functions within that agency.
-Duties may include: security risk reviews and audits, security awareness programmes for agency staff, preparation of agency security plans and security risk
+Duties may include: security risk reviews and audits, security awareness programmes for agency staff, preparation of agency security plans and security risk management advice.

 Agency security plan